Freshman Summer Program (FSP)

 - Enrichment and Social Activities

-- Opportunity to attend the first See Blue U Orientation
+- Opportunity to attend an early See Blue U Orientation

 - Meet students, faculty and staff